 Now it’s time to test the Newsletter plugin by sending a test email.
 Simply put some test email address on the email field and click on the “Send a test message” button.

-This will send a test message to the email address to ensure the deliverability of the email from the Newsletter plugin.
+This will send a test message to the email address to ensure the deliverability of the email from the Newsletter plugin (always work with email deliverablity experts).
 As seen in the image below, the test email was successfully sent.

 At this point our setup is complete.
 Simply click on the “Go to your dashboard” button to continue.